Rakibulhasan70/Product-analysis/README.md

 ## Got to my project link and enjoy it

-This is my project Live site link
+This is my project Live site link [https://laptop-hangout.netlify.app/](https://laptop-hangout.netlify.app/) to view in your browser

-## The features of my fancy project
+## The details of my fancy project

 *1. This project is full about of Laptop.*
 *2. There are some customer feedback in this site.*